 The CERTA training program is ideal for contractors whose work involves torch applications.
 The full-day program trains experienced roof system installers on the safe use of roofing torches used to apply polymer-modified bitumen roofing products.
 CERTA training shows how proper roof system configuration design and application techniques can result in fire-safe installations.
 CERTA training sessions are offered each year at IRE (advance registration is required).

 Through NRCA ProCertification, NRCA's national certification initiative, experienced workers who demonstrate substantial roofing skills and knowledge can become certified by NRCA in specific roof system installations.
-ProCertification exams are offer each year at IRE (you must apply in advance for the exam).
+All information, materials and tests are available in English and Spanish.

 Training for Roof Application Careers

 NRCA developed Training for Roof Application Careers (TRAC) to help the industry address ongoing workforce issues.
 Your company can use TRAC—which includes English and Spanish content--to provide new and inexperienced field workers with information and skills to help them become quality roof system installers who thrive in their careers.
 To help you train as many workers as possible, NRCA has significantly reduced the price for TRAC packages.
 Now every roofing company can afford to use these quality training materials.